 But Vilano Beach feels like home, the sort of place where just renting a hotel room makes you want to change your ZIP code.

 “A lot of Florida communities abandon the core of their town and give it up for tourism, and then they don’t have any “there” there, for the locals,” says Vivian Browning, president of Vilano Beach Main Street.
 “We want a town that sustains itself for the locals, but also welcomes the tourists.”

 Vilano Beach is in St. Johns County, just two miles east of St. Augustine, the oldest continually occupied European settlement in the United States, which hosts five million visitors each year and is known for its historic downtown and its famous fort at its center, the Castillo de San Marcos.

 What downtown St. Augustine doesn’t have is a beach.
 But while most beach-lubbers who visit the historic town follow the masses across the Bridge of Lions to the beaches of Anastasia Island, home to St. Augustine Beach and Anastasia State Park, lesser-known Vilano Beach is actually closer.

 Vilano Beach is situated between the Atlantic Ocean on the east and the Intracoastal Waterway on the west, which separates it from St. Augustine.
-The unique location gives it an appeal that is hard to find on Florida’s East Coast, where sunrises are easier to find than sunsets: From the Vilano Beach Pier, lined with porch swings for easy lounging, visitors can watch the sunset over downtown St. Augustine.
+The unique location gives it an appeal that is hard to find on Florida’s East Coast, where sunrises are easier to find than sunsets: From the Vilano Beach Pier, lined with picnic tables for easy lounging, visitors can watch the sunset over downtown St. Augustine.
 Both the Castillo de San Marcos and the 208-foot cross of the Mission of Nombre de Dios are visible from this vista.

 On the beach side, motorists are permitted to drive their cars right onto the beach.